Jason22web/IMADAssignmentOne/README.md

 of having to decide for yourself or how to reach out

 😎**Features**
-- Suggestions based off of the time of day entered
+- Suggestions based on the time of day entered by the user
-- Intuitive and clean UI that is clear and responsive
+- Simple and easy-to-use interface
-- Error handling messages incase the user gives an unrecognized response
+- Basic error handling for invalid input
-- Rest functionality making it easier to clear the screen
+- Reset button to quickly clear the screen

  ❗❗ **Requirements**
  - Language : Kotlin